emory-courses/dsa-java/README.md

 # Data Structures and Algorithms in Java

-This is an advanced programming course in computer science that teaches how to design efficient structures and algorithms to process big data and standard methods to benchmark their performance for large-scale computing.
+This is an advanced programming course in computer science that teaches how to design efficient structures and algorithms to process big data and methods to benchmark their performance for large-scale computing.
 Topics cover data structures such as _priority queues_, _binary trees_, _tries_, and _graphs_ as well as their applications in the construction of effective algorithms such as _sorting_, _searching_, _balancing_, _traversing_, and _spanning_.
 Advanced topics such as _network flow_ and _dynamic programming_ are also discussed.
 Throughout this course, students are expected to